at-cg/PanAligner/README.md

 ## <a name="intro"></a>Introduction

-PanAligner is a sequence-to-graph aligner.
-It uses a co-linear chaining algorithm to achieve optimal alignment and imposes penalties for gap costs. \
+PanAligner is an efficient end-to-end long-read aligner for cyclic pangenome graphs.
+It utilize co-linear chaining and iterative algorithms to achieve optimal alignment while imposing gap penalties.
+PanAligner leverages [minichain](https://github.com/at-cg/minichain.git) approach for aligning reads to directed acyclic graphs (DAGs).
+It incorporates open-source code from [minichain](https://github.com/at-cg/minichain.git), [minigraph](https://github.com/lh3/minigraph.git), and [GraphChainer](https://github.com/algbio/GraphChainer.git) for other necessary components besides co-linear chaining.
 PanAligner can scale to human pangenome graphs for read alignment and offers practical usage of time and memory resources.

 ## <a name="uguide"></a>Users' Guide